By Robert Lim, PTA, PES

 What is a Strained Meniscus?

-A strained meniscus occurs when the meniscus (two pieces of cartilage that act as a cushion between the thigh bone and shin bone) is injured.
+A strained meniscus occurs when the meniscus (two cartilage pieces that act as a cushion between the thigh bone and shin bone) is injured.
 The meniscus is designed to help keep the knee stable and maintain even balance/weight across the knee.
 A strained meniscus can vary widely in size and severity.

 What causes a Meniscus Strain?

 The diagnosis of a meniscus injury begins with a full medical history and physical examination.
-During the examination, the doctor will most likely ask detailed questions about the circumstances of the injury to help better understand the exact stresses that were placed on the knee.
-After the physical examination, many doctors may prescribe an MRI and X-ray to further diagnose the injury.
+During the examination, the doctor will most likely ask detailed questions about the injury’s circumstances to help better understand the exact stresses placed on the knee.
+After the physical examination, many doctors may prescribe an MRI and X-ray to diagnose the injury further.

 What is Recovery Like for a patient with a Strained Meniscus?

 Treatment of a meniscal tear depends on the individual’s age and athletic level and the location and severity of the tear.
 If a non-surgical approach is taken, a strained meniscus’s pain and swelling should resolve within a few days if proper care is maintained to the knee.
 Many patients can resolve their injury by following the RICE protocol:

 Physical therapy can play an important part in the healing process of a strained meniscus.
 A short course of physical therapy can help determine whether your knee will recover without the need for surgery to the knee.
 Your physical therapist can help manage pain and swelling in the knee.
-They can also assist with you to restore full strength and mobility to your knee.
+They can also assist you in restoring full strength and mobility to your knee.
 Most common physical therapy treatment methods include:

-- Manual therapy: Your therapist may perform manual therapy techniques also known in common terms as hands-on treatment.
-These may include soft massage, stretching, or joint mobilization to help reduce swelling and stiffness, and improve the muscle function around the knee joint.
+- Manual therapy: Your therapist may perform manual therapy techniques, also known in common terms, as hands-on treatment.
+These may include soft massage, stretching, or joint mobilization to help reduce swelling and stiffness and improve the knee joint’s muscle function.